RobCranfill/pi-wx-station/README.md

 ## Software
   * CircuitPython, of course!
-9.1.3 used.
+9.1.4 used.
   * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'

 ## Thoughts

-Could be made more cheaply with RP Pico and Adafruit RFM69HCW Transceiver Radio Breakout?
+Could be made slightly more cheaply with RP Pico and Adafruit RFM69HCW Transceiver Radio Breakout.